 What are the symptoms of a ganglion cyst?

-A ganglion cyst looks like a smooth lump under the skin, ranging in size from the size of a pea to the size of a golf ball.
+A ganglion cyst looks like a smooth lump under the skin.
+They can range from pea-sized to golf ball-sized.
 Occasionally they might not be visible at all.

 Most ganglion cysts do not cause symptoms, but sometimes they cause:

-If you think you have a ganglion cyst, it is important to see your doctor to make sure that the lump is not a symptom of another illness.
+If you think you have a ganglion cyst, it is important to see your doctor.
+They will make sure that the lump is not a symptom of another illness.
 An examination by your doctor is generally all that is needed.